Lumber Liquidators

-LL Flooring (formerly Lumber Liquidators Flooring) is an American retailer of hard-surface flooring including hardwood flooring, laminate flooring, vinyl plank flooring, tile flooring, bamboo flooring and cork flooring, as well as flooring tools and accessories.
+Lumber Liquidators is an American retailer of hard-surface flooring including hardwood, laminate, vinyl plank, tile, bamboo and cork, as well as flooring tools and accessories.
+The company filed for Chapter 11 bankruptcy on August 11, 2024, and was able to avoid liquidation 3 months later after a last minute deal to be acquired by original founder Tom Sullivan.

 History

 Founding

-Lumber Liquidators Flooring was started in 1994 by Tom Sullivan, a building contractor who began purchasing excess wood from other companies.
+Lumber Liquidators was started in 1994 by Tom Sullivan, a building contractor who began purchasing excess wood from other companies.
 He then resold the wood from the back of a trucking firm's yard in Stoughton, Massachusetts.
 Three years later in 1996, the company found their niche market in hardwood flooring.
 On January 5, 1996, the company's first store opened in West Roxbury, Massachusetts, and sold 150 square feet of floors on the first day.
 By August of that year, they opened up a second store in Hartford, Connecticut.

 Expansion

 The company has grown to be one of the largest retailers of hardwood flooring in the United States.
 It expanded to more than 375 Lumber Liquidators stores with over 1,000 employees in 47 states and Canada.
 It also launched online e-commerce, catalogs, and its Virginia call center.
 By the end of 2018 the company was operating over 415 stores across North America.